Ralphs: History

 In 1999, Ralphs purchased about 30 Albertsons and Lucky stores, mostly in Northern California, as well as stores in the Central Coast region, and one store each in Bakersfield and Laguna Beach.
-The stores were divested as a result of the Albertsons and American Stores merger.
+The stores were divested as a result of the Albertsons and American Stores merger and marked the chain's reentry into Northern California after a short-lived expansion in the 1970s.

 In 2005, Ralphs exited the Bakersfield market, closing 3 stores.

 Ralphs operated in Northern California until January 2006, when they announced that all but one Ralphs in northern California would close.
-In August 2006, the one remaining Ralphs in northern California was given a 60-day notice of closure.
+In August 2006, the one remaining Ralphs in northern California, in Grass Valley, was given a 60-day notice of closure, ending Ralphs' presence in northern California for the second time.
 Also, in August 2006, Ralphs finalized plans to sell eleven (of thirteen remaining) Cala-Bell Stores to Harley DeLano, who previously ran the chain.

 On July 20, 2007, Ralphs opened a new 50000 sqft store on 9th and Hope Street in the South Park neighborhood of downtown Los Angeles.
 This was the first full-run supermarket downtown in 50 years.
 In 1950, Ralphs closed a store at 7th Street and Figueroa Street.

+In 2023, Ralphs president Tom Schwilke announced plans to open a new Ralphs store within the next two years, the first new store opening in over 10 years.

 Today, Ralphs competes with Albertsons (including Vons) and Stater Bros.
-Its slogan is "Fresh Food, Low Prices."
+Its slogan is "Fresh for Everyone", also used by all other Kroger grocery store brands.
 Ralphs is the current market share leader in Southern California.

 2003–04 strike

 Ralphs Grocery Company has contracts with the United Food and Commercial Workers, the largest grocery union in the United States.
-In late 2003 and early 2004, Ralphs locked out its workers who were members of the UFCW in sympathy with competitor Vons (owned by Safeway Inc.) in Southern California, after the UFCW had declared a strike against Vons.
+In late 2003 and early 2004, Ralphs locked out its workers who were members of the UFCW in sympathy with competitor Vons (owned by Safeway) in Southern California, after the UFCW had declared a strike against Vons.
 The issues in contract negotiations included healthcare benefits and wage structure, which the supermarkets contended were necessary to reduce costs and remain competitive in the face of the rise of discount chains like Walmart.
 In March 2004, the strike ended with a settlement regarded as a victory for the grocery chains—new hires would be on a much lower pay scale than existing workers and receive less generous health benefits.

 On October 16, 2006, Ralphs agreed to pay $70 million to settle felony charges that it illegally rehired locked out employees using false names and Social Security numbers during the strike.
 Eligible UFCW members received $50 million of the settlement and the remainder was paid in fines to the federal government.

-In popular culture

-The photorealist painter Robert Cottingham depicted a Ralphs supermarket in his 1968 painting "Ralph's II", which has been displayed by the Milwaukee Art Museum.